Guidance for applicants

 Most assessments are made by interview.
 Interviews are generally with a panel of three people and will be face-to-face or by video call.

 We might ask you to prepare a presentation on a given subject for which you will have advance notice.
-Some assessment will also involve a test which might be on the day, with the results discussed during the interview, or in advance of the interview.
+Some assessment will also involve a test which might be on the day or become part of the decision-making process following interview.

 We will always describe the assessment process in our invitation to interview.

 We want to help you show your full potential however we assess your application.
 If you have requirements in relation to any part of the recruitment and selection process, including access, please let us know immediately so we can discuss any equipment, facilities or adjustments you may need.

 We are requesting this information to make the process as equitable as possible for each candidate.
 Examples of adjustments include providing documents in large print, putting questions in the chat function during video call, or allowing more time for a test or interview.